inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 The first duty of a revolutionary is to get away with it.
 		-- Abbie Hoffman
 A woman's best protection is a little money of her own.
-		-- Clare Booth Luce, quoted in "The Wit of Women" Any sufficiently advanced technology is indistinguishable from magic.
+		-- Cl Booth Luce, quoted in "The Wit of Women"
+Any sufficiently advanced technology is indistinguishable from magic.
 		-- Arthur C. Clarke
-Graduate students and most professors are no smarter than undergrads.
+Graduate students and most professors  no smarter than undergrads.
 They're just older.
-Standards are crucial.
-And the best thing about standards is: there are so ____many to choose from!
+Standards  crucial.
+And the best thing about standards is: there so ____many to choose from!
 Beat your son every day; you may not know why, but he will.
 Little girls, like butterflies, need no excuse.